acend/container-basics-training/content/en/docs/01.0/_index.en.md

 export HTTPS_PROXY="http://username:password@proxy:port"
 ```

-If you have specials chars in your password, you have to escape them with hexadecimal value according to https://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters
+If you have specials chars in your password, you have to escape them with hexadecimal value according to [Percent-encoding reserved characters](https://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters).

 Alternative instructions for setting proxy: